fluent/fluent-plugin-prometheus/README.md

 **experimental**

 This plugin collects internal metrics for output plugin in Fluentd.
-This is similar to `prometheus_monitor` plugin, but specialized for input plugin.
+This is similar to `prometheus_monitor` plugin, but specialized for output plugin.
 There are Many metrics `prometheus_monitor` does not include, such as `num_errors`, `retry_wait` and so on.

 Current exposed metrics: